udaysa97/reddit-clone/server/README.md

 # reddit-clone

-This is a clone of reddit
+This is a clone of reddit (backend)

 What we need to know?
 TypeScript